 ~ Cryptocurrency section is not for beginners, and the materials presented don’t show any way to be sure you’re dealing with legitimate systems.
 Putting in a spam email address so that you don’t give any real information in order to get free coins is not how you deal with legitimate companies or programs.

 Cryptocurrency is not something a beginner should jump into.
 Considering the very poor quality of the other sections of Club 365, there is nothing that leads me to believe that their cryptocurrency information is any better.

 Here at Build Your Early Retirement, we give Club 365 our lowest rating of 1 out of 5, and do not recommend that you purchase this membership.
 Not only do I think it’s highly doubtful that you’ll make any money, I believe there’s a very good chance you’ll actually lose money–potentially a lot of money!

 If you want to make money online, you have to find a legitimate system and put in the time and effort–there’s no shortcuts.
 But the reward for those willing to put in the work is long-term, consistent, substantial income!

 If that’s you, then you need to check out the program I used to teach me everything I know about making money online.
 It’s Wealthy Affiliate, and I host 6 websites on their platform and make money promoting products with affiliate marketing.

-In addition to a world-class hosting platform, you get training, 2 secure websites, access to an active community of online marketers, and more–all with no credit card required!
+In addition to a world-class hosting platform, you get training, 1 secure website, access to an active community of online marketers, and more–all with no credit card required!
 This is the sign of a legitimate program–you get to see the value and features they offer before you pay anything.

 Have you had any experience with Club 365 or other make money online programs?
 If so, we’d love to hear about them, as well as any questions you may have, in the comments below!